 Items can be shared and often quick service locations have some sort of bar offering toppings or free items.

-Peco’s Bills is our favorite quick service at Magic Kingdom as they have a full salsa bar with toppings!
+- Pecos Bill Tall Tale Inn in Frontierland, Magic Kingdom is our favorite quick-service restaurant at Magic Kingdom as they have a full salsa bar with toppings!

 It is also fine to bring in your own outside food into quick service restaurants.